 SmaCC compiles the scanner into a bunch of conditional tests on characters.
 Normally, it assumes that characters have values between 0 and 255, and it can make some optimizations based on this fact.
-With the "Allow Unicode Characters" option checked, it will assume that characters have values between 0 and 65535.
+With the directive ==%unicode;= in the input, SmaCC will assume that characters have values between 0 and 65535.
+Unicode characters outside that range are not at present handled.